fancidev/qtinter/docs/reference.rst

 * :func:`asyncsignal` makes a Qt signal *awaitable*;
   useful for asyncio-driven code.

+* :func:`asyncsignalstream` exposes a Qt signal as an asynchronous iterator; useful for asyncio-driven code.

 * :func:`asyncslot` connects a coroutine function
   to a Qt signal; useful for Qt-driven code.